tremho/odp-documentation/guide_book/src/how/ec/battery/7b-virtualHAL.md

     }
 }
 ```

+Note above that `charging_current` and `charging_voltage` are simple placeholders that return 0 values for now.
+The Charger is a separate component addition that we will deal with in the next section.
+There is no underlying virtual battery support for this, so we will be without a charger for the time being.

 ### Cargo.toml additions
 We also need to update our `Cargo.toml` files.
 In `mock_battery/Cargo.toml`, add the following to your `[dependencies]` section: